Career help during your degree

 Find real world experience

 CareerConnect is a great place to find paid and unpaid work experience related to your degree.
-You can also gain real world experience with mentoring and volunteering programs available through Murdoch and the Guild.
+You can also gain real world experience through Murdoch and the Guild.

 Learn to network and meet employers